mvysny/vaadin-on-kotlin/docs/guides/security.md

 We rely on the programmer to read the tutorials, the documentation and copy-paste from code examples to create authentication mechanism that's best tailored for his project.

-> Note: sorry, currently there are no other tutorials beside the most simple username+password authentication, with role-based authorization and users stored in a SQL database.
+> Note: We apologize, but currently there are no other tutorials beside the most simple username+password authentication, with role-based authorization and users stored in a SQL database.

 VoK also provide basic login forms and the documentation on how to integrate them